hoxtar/IMDb-ETE-Pipeline/README.md

 ---

 ## Progress Overview
-- Airflow DAG running, IMDb data successfully downloaded to local volume.
+- Airflow DAG `imdb_download_and_load_dag` now downloads and loads 7 IMDb datasets into PostgreSQL.
-- PostgreSQL load working with manual row count verification.
+- PostgreSQL load uses batch insert logic with idempotency: tables are truncated before each run.
+- NULLs (`\N`) from IMDb data are safely handled.
+- Logging is implemented to trace each phase of the load (download, truncate, insert, verify).
+- Manual table drop was necessary for some conflicting table types.
+- Heartbeat errors investigated and mitigated by optimizing memory usage and batch size.
 - Custom DAG permissions enforced for users (e.g., airflow, andry).
-- Optimized Docker build – faster rebuilds, clean architecture.
 - dbt model design planned for next sprint.

 ---